 The Medal of the World Federation of ADHD

-The Medal of the World Federation of ADHD was awarded for the first time at the 3rd World Congress on ADHD in Berlin, Germany, in May 2011 by Congress President Prof. Dr. Warnke.
+The Medal of the World Federation of ADHD was first awarded at the 3rd World Congress on ADHD in Berlin, Germany, in May 2011 by Congress President Prof. Dr. Warnke.

 Prof. Dr. Yufeng Wang